 While our culture is impacting child rearing, our child rearing is shaping our culture; or at least the culture that we’ll be living in when the youngest among us are the adults in charge.
 When we hear about groups engaging in genocide or terrorism, the first question should be, “How were they treated as infants and toddlers?”
 Nazi educator and physician, Johanna Haarer, wrote “The German Mother and Her First Child,” of which 600,000 copies were made.
 This manual on caring for an infant, existed for the seeming purpose of preparing children for submission to the Nazi regime.
 The intent, which was aligned with the philosophy of the Hitler Youth movement, was to rear children who would be brave, obedient, disciplined and have no self-pity, self-indulgence or self-concern.

 As parents, we can have our own trauma, addictions and illness - mental and/or physical.
-As parents, we could be preoccupied with another child who is sick.
-We could be struggling financially and be glad just to be able to feed our children.
-A natural disaster could have rocked our world.
+As parents, we can be preoccupied with another child who is sick.
+We can be struggling financially and be glad just to be able to feed our children.
+A natural disaster can be impacting our world.

 We may have been abused, neglected, or experienced threats of abandonment ourselves as children.
 We may have been abandoned.
-For anyone who thinks, “I would never,” you can be grateful because it’s unlikely you had these experiences as an infant or toddler.
+For anyone who thinks, “I would never” (cause a child harm), you can be grateful because it’s unlikely you had these experiences as an infant or toddler.
 The cycle of abuse can occur if children are victims of abuse and/or neglect, but also if they witness violence between their parents or caregivers.

 Even less obvious still is when there’s just high stress around the child.
 There could be significant family stress due to poverty, divorce, or multiple moves.
 The child’s emotional needs may be set as a priority, however, the stress around the child is so high inevitably their brain development is impacted.
 Research shows that parents’ or caregivers’ stress affects the child’s developing brain structure and chemistry in ways that make them more susceptible to stress related disorders later in life.
 It makes sense.
 As infants and toddlers, our survival is dependent on our attention to our parents’ stress response.
 By way of our autonomic nervous system (and thus without conscious thought), we are taking in the stress response of those around us through their facial expressions and the tone of their voice.